 |Tabs||View Three Little Birds Tabs Here|

-This popular roots is one of the most covered numbers of the 20th century.
-Often, artists today also give the song a more modern 21st century vibe.
+“Three Little Birds” is one of the most covered numbers of the 20th century.
+Often, artists today also give the song a more modern 21st-century vibe.

 Related Popular Article: Our Favorite Fun Songs to Play on Guitar